Delilovic/n8n-nodes-robotframework/README.md

 - **0.0.15** - Fix JSON linting issues in RobotFramework node.
 - **0.0.16** - Add support for dynamic variable handling and improve error reporting for failed test cases.
 - **0.0.17** - Added the Log feature to pass variables to the next node, and removed the automatic passing of variables to align with a more explicit workflow design.
 The example in this readme file has been adapted to reflect this change.
+- **0.0.18** - Added a new feature where, alongside the keyword `Log`, it is now possible to pass variables to the next node using the Robot Framework keyword `Log To Console`.
+This provides an additional, flexible mechanism for variable handling between nodes in workflows.